-Mytilene ferries connect Lesbos with Aegean Islands, Greece, Samos, Ikaria, Cyclades Islands & Turkey with crossings available to Chios, Limnos, Mesta & Fournoi (in Aegean Islands), Piraeus, Thessaloniki & Kavala (in Greece), Vathi & Karlovassi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Mykonos & Syros (in Cyclades Islands) & Ayvalik (in Turkey).
+Mytilene ferries connect Lesbos with Aegean Islands, Athens, Greece, Samos, Ikaria, Cyclades Islands & Turkey with crossings available to Chios, Limnos, Mesta & Fournoi (in Aegean Islands), Piraeus (in Athens), Thessaloniki & Kavala (in Greece), Vathi & Karlovassi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Mykonos & Syros (in Cyclades Islands) & Ayvalik (in Turkey).
 Sailings from Mytilene are operated by numerous ferry companies.

 There are up to 16 ferry crossings daily from Mytilene with sailing durations starting from 1 hour 30 minutes.
 Our Mytilene ferry summary provides a good guide but for the latest sailing information use our fare search.